champa720/material.io/_lessons/science/cc-basics/chapter-1/lesson-1.2.md

 -
   title: Writing Practice
   content: "Answers will vary, depending on which diagram the student selects.
 Remind students to use information from both the text and the diagram when writing their paragraphs."

 ---
 ## Before Lesson

 Determine students' readiness for learning about the digestive, respiratory, excretory, and circulatory systems by asking volunteers to name one organ from each system.
-Provide assistance, if necessary Ask students to brainstorm aloud about what they think the function of each organ is.
+Provide assistance, if necessary.
+Ask students to brainstorm aloud about what they think the function of each organ is.
 Guide students to recognize that every organ plays a role in two vital tasks: providing cells with energy and removing cellular waste.

 ## Background

 Tell students that the levels of organization in the body include cells, tissues, organs, and body systems.
 Just as every cell in the body is interdependent, so are the body systems.
 Communication and teamwork among these systems make it possible for the body to do jobs such as pumping blood and getting rid of wastes.
 Stress interdependence as students read.